tomtom28/HackRUSpring2017/README.md

 # HackRUSpring2017
 Creating a Simple Twilio NodeJS Cron Job.
 This can serve as a cool biolerplate.

+A Twilio app to text a number every minute for no real reason.

 ## Twilio Account
 This app needs a Twilio account and phone number tied to said account.
 Below is how to set that up: